-My forthcoming book, Bringing Global Governance Home: NGO Mediation in the BRICS States (Oxford University Press, October 2021), co-authored with Laura Henry of Bowdoin College, explores how NGOs from the BRICS countries are engaging with key global governance initiatives on climate, sustainable forest certification, corporate social responsibility, and HIV/AIDS.
+My most recent book, Bringing Global Governance Home: NGO Mediation in the BRICS States (Oxford University Press, October 2021), co-authored with Laura Henry of Bowdoin College, explores how NGOs from the BRICS countries are engaging with key global governance initiatives on climate, sustainable forest certification, corporate social responsibility, and HIV/AIDS.
 Based on in-depth field research in Russia and secondary research on the other BRICS countries, the book examines variations in NGO participation in global governance initiatives, as well as how NGOs mediate their diverse domestic contexts in implementing global initiative principles and policies.
 We explore the interplay of international and domestic factors that allow domestically-rooted NGOs to participate globally, and the extent to which that participation shapes their ability to mediate and promote global governance perspectives within the borders of their own countries with varying regimes and state-society relations.

 My 2006 book, Funding Civil Society, from Stanford University Press was based on extensive interview research, concerning the influence of foreign assistance programs on the development of women’s and human rights NGOs in Russia.
 I also published a book, co-edited with colleague Kathryn Harrison, on the comparative politics of climate policies (MIT Press, 2010).
 Current ongoing research, funded by the Social Sciences and Humanities Research Council of Canada, examines Russian human rights NGOs’ interactions with the Council of Europe and European Court of Human Rights, and the impact of those interactions on NGOs themselves and human rights practices in Russia.